 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-In February 2017, in an effort to further promote mutual knowledge, strengthen its relationship with the supply chain, elaborate on contractual and operational aspects, and involve its partners in its journey towards sustainability, Moncler will organise a meeting at its corporate offices in Trebaseleghe (Padua, Italy) with its national and international suppliers involved in the production of jackets.
-The issues will be addressed during the meeting and will include quality, brand protection, and responsible sourcing principles.
+In February 2017, in an effort to further promote mutual knowledge, strengthen its relationship with the supply chain, elaborate on contractual and operational aspects, and involve its partners in the Group’s journey towards sustainability, Moncler organised a meeting at its corporate offices in Trebaseleghe (Padua, Italy) with its national and international suppliers involved in the production of jackets.
+The meeting addressed several topics, including quality, down traceability and management, safety, brand protection issues, and responsible sourcing principles.
 Awareness activities on ethical, social, and environmental issues continued during the year, through one-to-one meetings at the production facilities of some of the Company’s façon manufacturers.
 Building on these achievements, in 2018, the Group will continue to pursue a dialogue with its suppliers and their engagement in initiatives related to these aspects.